microsoft-search/pnp-modern-search/docs/index.md

 **Looking for the v3 documentation?
 [Here you go!](./v3/index.md)**

 !!! important "PnP Modern Search v3.x deprecation"
-    **The v4 version (this version) uses a brand new code architecture and replaces the older v3 codebase**.
-As a result, all v3.x versions are now considered as deprecated.
-Because not all features from v3.x exist in v4.x yet, you can still use the v3.x packages to meet your requirements if v4.x doesn't do the job for you.
+    **The v4 version uses a brand new code architecture and replaces the older v3 codebase**.
+There will be no new feature for v3.x, but we will continue to provide bug fixes as needed.
+Because v4.x is not at feature parity yet with v3.x, you can still use the v3.x packages to meet your requirements.
+Also, there is not an auto-upgrade path from v3 to v4 due to the new architecture, so you are perfectly ok to stay on the v3 version until v4 provides a feature validating your upgrade.
 However, the main focus is now on the new v4 version.
-Nothing personal ;)

     **v3 and v4 don't share the same Web Part and solution IDs meaning you can have them side by side on a page if necessary without overlap.
 However, in this case, you will have to rename *.sppkg files to be able to upload both versions in your App Catalog because they share the same SPFx package name `pnp-modern-search-parts.sppkg`.**